 Not convinced that it happens to ministries?
 Consider this.
 In a recent case, ECCU prevented the loss of a wire transfer from a member.
 We have encountered situations where staff at ministry organizations received email messages requesting an immediate wire transfer to a “missionary.”
 Through use of our security protocols, we identified this request as fraudulent and recovered the funds for the member.

 The threats to your organization are similar to those you face at home.
 Common ones are phishing emails, which are a constant threat.
 They look valid but carry links that activate malicious viruses.
 Fake emails from apparently valid sources are another threat.
-To read about a recent example that occurred in Denver, check out this article.

 What can you do to decrease the likelihood of fraud at your ministry?
 Step one is to acknowledge the threat.
 The steps you take to prevent fraud are not unlike the practical security measures people take at home or work, like locking doors and file cabinets and requiring accountability.
 Here are some essential preventative measures: